-This BRMP has been prepared by Michael Frankcombe and Dr Steven Ward.
+The original version of this BRMP was prepared by Michael Frankcombe and Dr Steven Ward.

 Michael holds a Bachelor of Environmental Science and is a Certified Professional in Erosion and Sediment Control.
 Michael has over 32 years' practical experience in the civil construction, mining, and pipeline industries, specialising in erosion and sediment control, mining landform design, rehabilitation, revegetation, natural channel design and water treatment.